faircloth-lab/phyluce/docs/daily-use/daily-use-2-assembly.rst

    file entries
 #.
 Find the correct fastq files for a given sample
 #.
 Input those fastq files to whichever assembly program
 #.
-Assemble reads using user-defined/static ``--kmer`` value
+Assemble reads
 #.
 Strip contigs of potentially problematic bases (ABySS-only)
 #.
 Normalize contig names
 #.
-Link assembly file with normalized names in $ASSEMBLY/genus-species/ into
+Link all assembly files with normalized names in $ASSEMBLY/genus-species/ into
-   $ASSEMBLY/contigs/genus-species
+   $ASSEMBLY/contigs/genus-species.contigs.fasta, so that all assemblies are linked in the same output directory.

 velvet
 ------